celoazevedo/celoazevedo/README.md

 ### Hi there 👋, My name is Marcelo

-I am a Software Engineer based in San Diego, CA. I have extensive knowledge in HTML, CSS, JavaScript, React, NodeJS and MongoDB.
+I am a software developer based in San Diego, CA. I have extensive knowledge in HTML, CSS, JavaScript, NodeJS, MongoDB and React.
 I also have many years of professional experience as a geoscientist contributing to projects by collecting, analyzing, and reporting on scientific data.
-Today as a software engineer, I focus on creating user friendly products and I strive to bring creative projects to life.
+My past experiences allowed me to develop a strong attention to detail, a comfort in analyzing data and an ability to manage multiple tasks and deadlines.
+Today as a software engineer, I strive to bring creative projects to life and to resolve challenging tasks with process improvements and innovative solutions.

 ## My Skill Set